 One of the best swimming spots for families is the gorgeous Limu Pools.
 After a short descent down a well-formed sea track, emerge at a sheltered cove ideal for swimming.
-The main pool is the safest for swimming, which best enjoyed at half-to-full incoming tide, but parents with infants and toddlers will enjoy the pools at their shallowest at low tide.
+The main pool is the safest for swimming, which is best enjoyed at half-to-full incoming tide, but parents with infants and toddlers will enjoy the pools at their shallowest at low tide.
 There is a short track leading to another pool but beware of the strong rip at full tide.
 For more family-friendly swimming spots, check out the 8 Best Sea Tracks & Places to Swim in Niue for Kids.

 2. Watch Whales and Dolphins from the Lookouts

 Seeing pods of dolphins leap across the surface is an almost daily occurrence for many keeping an eye on the water!
-Between July and September/October, humpback whales and their calves can also be seen playing on the surface, sometimes even breaching!
+Between July and September, humpback whales and their calves can also be seen playing on the surface, sometimes even breaching!
 While many clifftop accommodations, like the Scenic Matavai Resort (which has binoculars for guests) and Kaliki Lodge, offer fantastic whale and dolphin watching, you’ll also find the best whale-watching sites signposted along the west coast of the island.
-Just so you know, most of the binoculars provided at the whale watching lookouts around the island are out of order, making them only useful for fun picture opportunities!

-Location: Check out the 10 Places to Spot Whales in Niue for locations
+Location: All over Niue!
+Check out the 10 Places to Spot Whales in Niue for locations.

 3. Visit a Niuean School

-See what a school is like in the South Pacific and get some cultural insights from other children at a Niue Primary School in Palati.
-Every Friday morning at 8.45am, visitors are invited to their morning assembly where they perform cultural songs and dance.
+See what a school is like in the South Pacific and get some cultural insights from other children at a Niue Primary School.
+Every second Friday morning at around 9 am, visitors are invited to their morning assembly where they perform cultural songs and dance.
 Check with the Visitor Information Centre for upcoming assemblies.
 Plus, see more experiences in town in the 20 Best Things to Do in Alofi.